TYPICAL IDENTITY FRAUD SCHEMES AND THEIR RED FLAGS

 Identity fraud is inseparable from identity theft because without the second the first can not be perpetrated.
 Generally, the purpose of it is illegal financial gain, while terrorists and criminal groups do so to divert the attention of law enforcement authorities from the true perpetrators of crimes.
-This leaves regular citizens at risk of being randomly financially targeted by criminals looking to secure their data.
-Therefore, many people that feel under threat of identity fraud like to have a look at how much is Lifelock so that they can think about the ways in which they can prevent identity theft from affecting them.
 Like a blessing gone awry, Internet and modern technology (without which life is seemingly impossible) come to the aid of identity fraudsters who make use of it with mind-numbing efficiency.
 It would appear that in 2002 losses due to identity fraud in Canada amounted to nearly $2.5 billion, as stated, in the Canada-United States Cross-Border Crime Forum held in October 2004 jointly by the United States Department of Justice (DOJ) and Public Safety Canada (PS).

 There is no area in modern life over which the sinister shadows of identty threat and its scourge of a companion the identity fraud is not looming.
 It is manifested in mail theft, stealing from residences and personal spaces, and the misuse of digital and personal datas in business transactions.
 Then, there is phishing, and theft from cmpany or government databases.